solitateppo/ml-engineer/mle4/README.md

 Study machine learning compute environments available in AWS.
 This might be a good time to look into Sagemaker service, if you'r not already familiar with it: https://aws.amazon.com/sagemaker/

+If you also try out AWS services, it's a good idea to tag the resources with `project: ml-engineer`.

 Idea is to discuss about the compute environments in the exercise meeting on 27.4.2018.